main menu

 Diagnosis required by a licensed medical professional

-Dermatologist examining patient’s skin for psoriasis plaques
+Dermatologist examining male patient’s forearm during psoriasis evaluation

 signs + symptoms of psoriasis